 • Motivational interviewing

-I’ll bring my warmth, compassion and care, and you will bring your unique story into our shared space, and we will work together collaboratively.
+I’ll bring my warmth, compassion and care, and my professional and personal experience of the dementia journey; you'll bring your unique story into our shared space, and we will work together collaboratively.

 We’ll prioritize your concerns, define your goals, and develop a plan to work towards those goals.
 This plan will become the roadmap for our work.